The Lorentz-Violating effects in charged particle systems: Dirac Fermions in LIV Scenarios

 \subsection{Dynamics for a Particle in Lorentz Violation Background}

 In this section, we will analyze the dynamics of a Dirac particle whose Hamiltonian is defined by equation (\ref{DF6}) and explore the contributions of the LIV term to the equations of motion for the operators.
 Investigating the dynamics of a particle is essentially analyzing its velocity and the force acting on it.
-However, in quantum mechanics, there is no concept of force, since in this context, there is no trajectory followed by a particle.
+However, in quantum mechanics, there is no concept of force, as in this context, a particle does not follow a trajectory.
 Therefore, when we claim to describe the dynamics of a particle from the point of view of relativistic quantum mechanics, we are referring to determining the equations for the velocity and force operators from the Heisenberg equations \cite{Sakurai1967,bjorken1964,greiner2008quantum}.
-Of course, the correspondence principle together with Ehrenfest's theorem guarantees an analogy between the results of quantum mechanics and those of classical mechanics, thus allowing us to describe its dynamics.\footnote{It will be quite common throughout the text to treat quantities only as velocity and force, for example, but it is important to highlight that we are actually dealing with operators.
+Indeed, the correspondence principle together with Ehrenfest's theorem guarantees an analogy between the results of quantum mechanics and those of classical mechanics, thus allowing us to describe its dynamics.\footnote{It will be quite common throughout the text to treat quantities only as velocity and force, for example, but it is important to highlight that we are actually dealing with operators.
 For this reason, in order not to overload the notation, we are disregarding in our work the notation ``$(\ \hat{}\ )$" on quantities, quite common to describe operators.} In the Heisenberg picture, the velocity operator ${\bf v}$ is easily determined from the position operator ${\bf r}$ such that ${\bf v}=d{\bf r}/dt$

 The fact that the position operator ${\bf r}$ commutes with the fields ${\bf E}$, ${\bf B}$ and with the four-vector that controls the LIV, we can see that